 At Won Hundred, we use a new generation of sustainable viscose fibres, standardized and branded under the name EcoVero.
 The EcoVero fibres are derived from certified renewable wood pulp, harvested from controlled sources.
 The processing of the wood pulp happens in a closed loop system, where more than 99% of the chemicals are recovered and reused for the next cycle.

 Read more about EcoVero

 Tencel consists of branded lyocell fibres produced through standardised environmentally responsible processes.
 An eco-friendly fabric, made from natural cellulose fibres found in wood pulp derived from natural forests sources and sustainably managed plantations.
-Tencel have gained popularity in the recent years, due to its unique and physical properties; great strength, efficient to moisture absorption, and gentleness to the skin - properties that make the fabric popular in blend mixtures.
+Tencel has gained popularity in the recent years, due to its unique physical properties: great strength, efficient moisture absorption, and gentleness to the skin - properties that make the fabric popular in blend mixtures.
 Finally, the fibres are biodegradable and compostable and can fully revert back to nature.

 Read more about Tencel

 Instead of banning mohair after PETA’s investigation in South Africa, we have chosen to support the farmers that comply with the Animal Protection Act - South Africa’s law concerning animal cruelty.
 We believe that misrepresentation of the mohair industry should not affect or jeopardize the livelihoods of the goat farms that follow the laws concerning animal cruelty.
 All our mohair is sourced from Mohair South Africa, a non-profit organisation that is a member of Textile Exchange, which identifies and shares the best practices regarding farming, materials, processing, traceability and product end-of-life in order to reduce the textile industry’s impact on the environment.